Send the link below via email or IMCopy

 Article III: The Judicial Branch

 States what the President's powers are.

-Does not include anything about the Cabinet of the President, members appointed by the President to help run a specific part of the government.
+Includes the Cabinet, members appointed by the President to help run a specific part of the government.

 Article II: The Executive